-Fig. 1.
-Flow of OFDM from a Transmitting End to a Receiving End to the computation time, the proposed GA method utilizes a fitness table.
-In [13], we have proposed a tree-structured fitness table.
-As a new contribution of this paper, we implement the fitness table by using a hash table.
-The effectiveness of the GA method is demonstrated by numerical simulations in terms of PAPR, bit error rate (BER) and power spectral density (PSD).
+Figure 1: Flow of OFDM from a transmitting end to a receiving end.

+In this paper, we apply genetic algorithm (GA) to the reduction method based on tone injection.
+The proposed GA method utilizes a tree-structured fitness table to reduce the computation time.
+The effectiveness of the GA method is demonstrated by numerical simulations in terms of PAPR and bit error rate (BER).
 We also investigate effective fitness functions and crossover operators.
 It is shown that a uniform crossover operation is most effective.
-Further, it is shown that our GA method is superior in terms of computation time compared to conventional GA and random search.
-Especially, it is shown that the hash-based fitness table is most effective for the acceleration of GA.
+Further, it is shown that our GA method is superior in terms of computation time compared to the conventional GA method and a random search method.